 According to the Pew Research Center (2009) some 37% of people age 18 to 29 are either unemployed or out of the work force, the highest rate in that age group in 40 years.
 And last week I read an article that stated that 85% of college graduates move back home with their parents after graduation.
 That’s unbelievable to me!
 When I was a 20-something, once you went away to school, you were gone, never moved home again.
 But these days, they can’t get work or can’t get work that pays enough to support them.
 (A lot of employers want new college grads to accept “unpaid internships,” which is in fact illegal.)
 Young people who completed that labor of love and obtained a college diploma now find themselves unable to land that elusive “career job.”
 They are bagging groceries, waiting tables, working retail, and basically filling low-skill jobs alongside high school students.
 It’s degrading.
-Our Akili delivered pizzas for several months.
-Yael worked as a receptionist and then went back to waiting tables (which is how she earned money while she was in college).
-Fortunately, Akili recently started a new job at a young company (building websites, doing graphics, and developing social marketing materials) and Yael is in a temporary job as an administrative assistant in a social marketing firm in the fashion industry (we hope it will become permanent with some luck in the fall).
+Our son delivered pizzas for several months.
+Our daughter worked as a receptionist and then went back to waiting tables (which is how she earned money while she was in college).
+Fortunately, both of our college grad children now have reasonable entry-level career jobs.

 Furthermore, the majority of these grads have college loans they need to be paying off, meanwhile they can’t earn enough money in a low-wage job to fully support themselves, let alone pay off that loan.
 I don’t think the whole college loan paradigm is viable anymore, but try telling that to the financial aid office.
 Young people come out of college carrying a huge debt that they can’t repay.
 They default on the loan, destroying their credit rating for years to come.
 Their financial situation is terribly stressful.
 They will never be able to buy a house because they have to pay off that loan first.
 A note of interest: President Obama still owed money on his student loans when he was elected to Congress.